Have you ever wondered how to make strawberry freezer jam?

 Pectin, which is what causes the jam to set up, is in the box along with the instructions.

-Best Easy No Cook Strawberry Freezer Jam Take out the packet and pour it into a small saucepan adding in the required amount of water (on the instructions sheet in the box).
+Take out the packet and pour it into a small saucepan adding in the required amount of water (which you will find on the instruction sheet in the box).

 Boil, still stirring for 1 (ONE) full minute.